sumanndass/Credit_Card_Transactions/README.md

   - browser
   - reconnect
 - click on 'Browser' (to see all the aggregations)

-- to view new items -> double click on dimensions in solution explorer -> drag items from 'data source view' to 'attributes' -> if hierarchy is needed then drag items from 'attributes' to 'hierarchies' -> enter name of the hierarchy -> save -> ok -> if we need, we can create more hierarchies
-- now again rebuild and process the cube if any changes are done
-- now go to browser and refresh or reconnect the cube
+- **Testing the Cube - Excel**
   - now you can use this cube.
 Like: below example
     - open excel -> data -> from database -> from analysis services -> enter server name or . -> log on credential 'use windows authentication' -> next -> select cube -> next -> finish -> ok -> now do anything as your wish